dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 Still $2^{50}$ is super big = 1.125.899.906.842.624

-This is **MAP (Maximum a Posteriori)** approximation can help us.
-We use a prior belief to express the end probability better.
+This is where **MAP (Maximum a Posteriori)** approximation can help.
+We use a _prior belief_ to express the end probability better.

 Actually we define some probability distribution for our random variable $Y$.
 We can try out different distributions and find the best one.